-Suzuki is bridging the gap — at least partially — with its new 140 hp four-stroke, the first four-stroke outboard in this horsepower category.
+Suzuki Marine introduced the DF140, their first 140 hp four-stroke and the first four-stroke outboard in this horsepower category, all the way back in 2002.
 When Suzuki enters a market segment, it has a penchant for doing so with a technically impressive product.
-While there is no other brand now competing in this bracket, the new 140 continues Suzuki's tradition of technical superiority.
-Let's take a closer look.
+While there was no other brand competing in this bracket at the time, the new 140 continued Suzuki's tradition of technical superiority.

 The Suzuki 140 fills a demand for midrange four-stroke outboard power.

-We tested the Suzuki 140 in the waters adjacent to Florida's Key Largo on a Wellcraft 180 Sportsman (see "Related Items" at right).
-In use, the engine delivers strong acceleration, quiet operation and exceptional fuel economy.
-It is also runs super clean, complying with California's stringent three-star, 2008 standards for outboard engine emissions, as well as the federal Environmental Protection Agency's 2006 outboard emissions standards.
+We initially tested the Suzuki DF140 in the waters adjacent to Florida's Key Largo on a Wellcraft 180 Sportsman.
+In use, the original incarnation of this engine delivered strong acceleration, quiet operation and exceptional fuel economy.
+It is also ran super clean, complying with California's stringent three-star, 2008 standards for outboard engine emissions, as well as the federal Environmental Protection Agency's 2006 outboard emissions standards.

 Suzuki DF140 Specifications and Test Results